-- A. Authorities may request that persons returning from an infected area of the world not return to work for a period of time.
+- a.
+Authorities may request that persons returning from an infected area of the world not return to work for a period of time.
 Library employees are required to follow those recommendations.
-Absences for this purpose will be excused. - B. Any employee presenting symptoms congruent with the outbreak will be asked to return home and/or refrain from coming to work. - C. Encourage staff to utilize the e-work option when possible to work remotely from the library and use technology to complete tasks and connect with others.
+Absences for this purpose will be excused. - b.
+Any employee presenting symptoms congruent with the outbreak will be asked to return home and/or refrain from coming to work. - c.
+Review documentation of departmental procedures and/or departmental cross training so others can take over for sick employees